 - Seal gaps with metal flashing, strong cloths or secure vent covers

 - Install netting, fixing wire or plastic over vulnerable areas to help deter Starlings

 - Try a visual deterrent like a fake owl

 - Cover crops and orchards with netting

-If you’ve tried everything and nesting Starlings still will not leave, contact your local pest control company.
-They’ll safely remove existing Starlings nests you have and help prevent future problems.
+If you’ve tried everything and nesting Starlings still will not leave, contact your local pest control company, like Pioneer Pest Management.
+We’ll safely remove existing Starlings nests and help prevent future problems from occurring.